 Crime and Safety.

-Remember the above advice is not meant to scare, with reasonable precautions, a little knowledge and good spatial awareness you will travel perfectly safely.
+Remember the above advice is not meant to scare you.
+The absolute majority of travellers visit Indonesia with absolutely no trouble at all, and with reasonable precautions, a little knowledge and good spatial awareness you will travel perfectly safely.
 Precaution is good, paranoia is not.

 Costs and money.

 The official currency of Indonesia is the Indonesian rupiah.

 In general Indonesia is extremely cheap, you can still end up spending a lot of money here if you go down the luxury route, especially in Bali, but what you get for your money is unbelievable value.
 You can get by very easily on £10 a day or a lot less if you stay in cheap hostels, eat at food stalls and limit your activities, but you can live in real comfort and undertake a lot of organised tours and activities if you travel on a midrange budget of between £20 and £60 GBP a day.
 A higher daily budget will allow you to live in a level of luxury out of most peoples reach in countries like Australia, Singapore or the UK.

 Accommodation costs will be one of the biggest parts of your budget, but are still in general quite reasonable.
 A basic hostel will set you back a few pounds a night, a private room in a fairly comfortable guesthouse or budget hotel about £10 to £20 a night, and just to show you how far your money can go here, at the other end of the spectrum a 3 room luxury suite in a grand heritage hotel can be yours for £60 – £70 a night (puts the UK’s crappy B&Bs to shame doesn’t it?)
 The more touristy the region is, such as Yogyakarta, the cheaper and better value places seem to be thanks to a lot of competition.